 - Google, Apple, Facebook, Amazon, and Microsoft

 These five companies have the largest amount of your data and have the power to process it all.
-Google, Apple and Microsoft have their operating systems; Apple and Amazon are two of the largest retail forces1; Microsoft, Apple and Google have their browsers and browser platforms; Google and Facebook are the largest ad agencies in the world; Facebook is the largest social network with its ubiquitous apps—Instagram, Facebook, Messenger, WhatsApp; Google, Amazon and Microsoft have the largest cloud services … in short, these are powerful entities.
+Google, Apple and Microsoft have their operating systems; Apple and Amazon are two of the largest retail forces1; Microsoft, Apple and Google have their browsers and browser platforms; Google and Facebook are the largest ad corporations in the world; Facebook is the largest social network with its ubiquitous apps—Instagram, Facebook, Messenger, WhatsApp; Google, Amazon and Microsoft have the largest cloud services … in short, these are powerful entities.